ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-refresh/index.md

     all child rows to 'United States'.
 When 'United States' is expanded again, the child rows are loaded again from scratch.

 Because the grid is getting provided ID's with via `getRowNodeId()` it allows the grid to update rows rather than replace rows.
 This also means when grid property `enableCellChangeFlash = true` the cells will flash when their data changes.
 If `getRowNodeId()` is not implemented, rows are replaced and cells are re-created from scratch, no flashing is possible.

 <grid-example title='Keep Group State' name='keep-group-state' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

 ### Group State - Partial Store

 If using the Partial Store, the grid does not provide for keeping open groups.
 Refreshing a Partial Store will always reset groups and destroy children.

-This is because the Partial Store loads rows in blocks, so it's unreliable to expect rows that existed before to exist in the new load, as the row could be appearing in a different block.
+This is because the Partial Store loads rows in blocks, so it's unreliable to expect rows that existed before to exist in the new load, as the row could appear in a different block.

 If you are using the Partial Store and need to restore groups to their previously open state, then this logic can be implemented in your application using the [Open by Default](../server-side-model-grouping/#open-by-default) API.

 ## Next Up